Nintendo 64 controller: Design

+Control stick

+The Nintendo 64 controller was among the first to feature a "control stick" as a central component, intended to provide the user with a wider range of functions such as mobility and camera control.
+Unlike a D-pad, which detect only 8 directions, this stick could register 360 degrees of movement, allowing for more precise control in games.

+While joysticks had long been used in gaming—appearing in the Atari 5200, Sega's arcade systems and Mission Stick for the Saturn (1995), and Sony's PlayStation Analog Joystick (1996)—the Nintendo 64 distinguished itself by using a thumb-operated stick.
+Previously, the only console accessory to feature a thumbstick was the Mega Drive's XE-1 AP, a third-party device released by Dempa in 1989.
+The Nintendo 64 controller was released contemporaneously with Sega's 3D Pad for their Saturn system, and was followed during the fifth generation of video game consoles by Sony's Dual Analog and DualShock controllers for the PlayStation.

+Though functionally similar to an analog stick, the "control stick" is digital.
+It operates like a ball mouse, turning a chopper wheel wheel that interrupts a light beam detected by a photodiode.
+Its precision makes it effectively equivalent to a true analog stick.
+Since it registers only relative movement, the system assumes the stick is centered at startup.
+If misaligned, recalibration can be performed by pressing the L and R shoulder buttons along with the Start button or by restarting the console with the stick properly centered.

+Hand positioning

 The controller was designed to be held in three different positions.
 First, it can be held by the two outer grips, allowing use of the D-pad, right-hand face buttons and the "L" and "R" shoulder buttons (but not the Z trigger or analog stick).
 This style was intended to optimize play in 2D games by emulating the setup on the Super NES controller.
 It can be also held by the center and right-hand grip, allowing the use of the single control stick, the right hand-buttons, the "R" shoulder button, and the Z trigger on the rear (but not the "L" shoulder button or D-pad).
 This style was intended for 3D games.
 Finally, the controller can be held by the center and left-hand grip, allowing for a combination of the D-pad, L shoulder, analog stick, and Z trigger, as was implemented in GoldenEye 007.
 Additionally, though the controller was not designed with this setup in mind, one controller can be held in each hand with a thumb on each analog stick and index fingers on the Z trigger.
 This setup allows dual-analog control on some first-person shooters such as Perfect Dark.
 In some games such as Mortal Kombat Trilogy, the control stick and directional pad are interchangeable.
 Very few games use the directional pad exclusively, such as Tetrisphere and Kirby 64: The Crystal Shards.